Leonardo-Fiori/DamaMultiplayer/README.md

 ## Introduction

-Project realized for the Web Programming and Design class, Computer Engineering @ UNIPI, 2016-2017.
+Project I made for the Web Programming and Design class, Computer Engineering @ UNIPI, 2016-2017.

 An advanced online multiplayer 2D Checkers game, with matchmaking by nickname.